MantasG6/ClubGearHub/docs/pull_request_template.md

 - [ ] I have made meaningful and atomic commits.
 - [ ] I have squashed multiple commits into a single, coherent commit (if necessary).

-**Code of Conduct**

-Please note that by submitting this pull request, you agree to abide by the `Code of Conduct <https://github.com/clubgearhub/clubgearhub/blob/main/CODE_OF_CONDUCT.md>`_.

 Thank you for your contribution!
 Your efforts help make ClubGearHub better for everyone.